Support for Florida’s Competitive Workforce Act

 For employees living in Palm Beach County, there is currently an anti-discrimination policy for “sexual orientation, familial status or gender identity or expression.
 These provisions cover all conditions and terms of employment including recruitment, selection, promotion, transfer, pay, tenure, discipline, discharge, and privileges.”

-If you have questions regarding Palm Beach County’s anti-discrimination policy, or feel you have been the victim of discrimination of any kind, contact Scott Wagner and Associates, P.A. today.
+If you have questions regarding Palm Beach County’s anti-discrimination policy, or feel you have been the victim of discrimination of any kind, contact Scott Law Team today.